JosVermoesen/blockchain-lottery/ng-lottery/README.md

 # Ng-Lottery

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5, upgraded november 12, 2022 to version 14.2.10 with command: `ng update @angular/core@14 @angular/cli@14` and upgraded december 5, 2022 to version 15.0.2 with command: `ng update @angular/core@15 @angular/cli@15`
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5, upgraded november 13/06/2024 to version 18.0.3 with command: `ng update @angular/core@18 @angular/cli@18`

 ## Getting started for developers

 - [Install NodeJS](https://nodejs.org/).
 Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions
 - Clone this repository: `git clone https://github.com/JosVermoesen/blockchain-lottery`.
-- Run `npm install` inside 'every' project root.
+- Run `npm install` inside 'every' project root. (as lng as ngx-bootstrap is not ready yet for Angular 18, install with option force: `npm i --force` )
 - Run `ng serve -o` or `npm start` in a terminal from the project root of the Angular project.
 - Profit. :tada: